 We invite all those who recognise and appreciate the outstanding contribution Martin Pitt made to Cranbrook to come together as one and contribute to The Martin Pitt Scholarship Fund which will ensure that the life and memory of this great Old Cranbrookian, teacher, mentor, coach and friend lives in the fabric of the School for generations.

 The awarding of the Martin Pitt Scholarship will be vested with the Headmaster together with immediate members of Martin’s family.
 The Scholarship will be means-tested and will adhere to existing principles applied to other Cranbrook means-tested scholarships.
 Following a selection process, applicants who are deemed worthy will be invited to meet with a selection panel.
-The Martin Pitt Scholarship will be promoted nationally and will be open to all boys throughout Australia.
+The Martin Pitt Scholarship is promoted nationally and open to all boys throughout Australia.

 The Matt Street Scholarship was established by Old Cranbrookian Philip (Hooky) James Lee Street (1948) in memory of his youngest son, Matthew Lee Street who boarded at Cranbrook from 1970 to 1977.
 Matthew was tragically killed in a motor vehicle accident in 1980 aged 20 years.